Yowkees/keyball/keyball61/doc/rev1/buildguide_en.md

 ### 7-3.
 Assembling the bottom plates

 Overlap the acrylic bottom plate from the back side and screw it in place.
-Next, attach the cushion rubberes to the four corners of the keyboard.
+Next, attach the cushion rubbers to the four corners of the keyboard.

 <a id="8"></a>
 ## 8. Trackball installation